gdsports/NSGadget_Teensy/README.md

 Copy the files in this repo's hardware directory to the arduino-1.8.13/hardware directory.
 This will overwrite Teensyduino files.

 Start the IDE with all changes.
+The examples should build without changes.
+If compile errors occur, be sure the Board is set to "Teensy 3.6" and the USB Type is set to "NS Gamepad".

 ```
 cd ~/nsg/arduino-1.8.13